graememcc/funkierJS/docs/markdown/byCategory.md

 A TypeError will also be thrown if the last argument is not arrayLike, or if the first argument is not a function.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `flattenWith` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var fn = function(n) {return [n, n * n];};
     funkierJS.flattenMap(fn, [1, 2, 3]); // => Returns [1, 1, 2, 4, 3, 9]